cksource/ckeditor-cs-on-premises-infrastructure/azure/aks/example-usage/README.md

 the process can take a long time, usually around 30 minutes.

 **Note**: While running the `apply` command, you will be required to pass your `ssh_public_key_path`.
-Content of the file under the path will be used as a authorized ssh key to connect to nodes in Kubernetes cluster.
+The content of the file under the path will be used as an authorized SSH key to connect to the nodes in the Kubernetes cluster.

 ```bash